 (Is this rubbing you the wrong way?
 Let me pause here.
 Remember above what I said about possibly sounding elitist?
 There's nothing wrong with being a jack of all trades and master of none.
 You might not even be that interested in success or achievement as traditionally understood by society.
 That's completely fine.
 It might be the best way to make you happy, and if so, that's the path you should take, no matter what anyone says.
 But top schools aren't looking for people like this.
 And since that's our goal right now, excuse me for being blunt.)

-Think about this—do the New England Patriots care about whether Tom Brady can do math?
-No—he just needs to be a great quarterback and team leader.
+Think about this—did the New England Patriots care about whether Tom Brady could do math?
+No—he just needed to be a great quarterback and team leader.
 Few other things matter.

 If you break your arm and need surgery, do you care that your surgeon has a fly-fishing hobby?
 Likely not—you just want her to be the best surgeon possible so she can fix your arm.